gaberrini/gRPC-todo-list/README.md

 To run the server you need to execute the following command

 ```
-pipenv run .\src\proto\v1\greeter_server.py
+pipenv run .\src\run_grpc_server.py
 ```

 ## Client

-To run the test client you need to execute the following command
+To run the test client you need to execute the following command, for the client to work successfully the gRPC server must be running.

 ```
 pipenv run .\src\proto\v1\greeter_client.py